pkarsy/mqtt-tunnel/README_TERMUX.md

 - Higher CPU usage
 - More battery drain
 - More data usage
-- use it only if the default does not work.

 **Longer intervals (e.g., 60-120 seconds):**
 - Better battery life